propeldata/terraform-provider-propel/docs/resources/materialized_view.md

 - `description` (String) The Data Pool's description.
 - `table_settings` (Block List, Max: 1) Override the Data Pool's table settings.
 These describe how the Data Pool's table is created in ClickHouse, and a default will be chosen based on the Data Pool's `timestamp` and `uniqueId` values, if any.
 You can override these defaults in order to specify a custom table engine, custom ORDER BY, etc. (see [below for nested schema](#nestedblock--new_data_pool--table_settings))
 - `timestamp` (String) Optionally specify the Data Pool's primary timestamp.
 This will influence the Data Pool's engine settings.
-- `unique_id` (String) .Optionally specify the Data Pool's unique ID.
-This will influence the Data Pool's engine settings.
 - `unique_name` (String) The Data Pool's unique name.

 <a id="nestedblock--new_data_pool--table_settings"></a>